microsoft/r-server-hospital-length-of-stay/data-scientist.md

 To run the scripts requires the following:

-- SQL Server 2016 with Microsoft R server installed and configured.
+- SQL Server 2016 with Microsoft R Server  (version 9.0.1) installed and configured.
 - The SQL user name and password, and the user configured properly to execute R scripts in-memory;
 - SQL Database which the user has write permission and execute stored procedures;
 - For more information about SQL server 2016 and R service, please visit: [https://msdn.microsoft.com/en-us/library/mt604847.aspx](https://msdn.microsoft.com/en-us/library/mt604847.aspx)